JudeaDumont/docker-spring-pipeline/README.md

 (say if mac uses a different command than linux)

 There must be a better way and I'm not thinking it's python.

+You have to push the images to the google cloud repository to run the images in google cloud.